 Fennel is in season again.
 (Hooray!)
 You might remember the last time I professed my undying love for fennel last winter.
-In this recipe I’ve left out the orange and paired fennel with beef.
+In this recipe I’ve left out the orange and paired fennel with roast beef.

 It can be intimidating to try something new.
 And fennel is pretty intimidating, especially if you aren’t sure if you like its mild anise flavor.
 Fennel goes very well with pork, but also beef.
-Besides using the fresh fennel bulb, I added sliced onions and gave the beef roast a quick rub with some crushed fennel seeds mixed with salt and pepper.
+Besides using the fresh fennel bulb, I added sliced onions and gave the roast beef a quick rub with some crushed fennel seeds mixed with salt and pepper.

 If you absolutely hate fennel in all forms, feel free to substitute another spice (or leave it out completely) and use more onions in place of the fennel.

 You want to cut off the fibrous, tough stalks.
 Save them to make a vegetable stock.
 The fronds are really great used as a fresh herb, so save those too for another use.

 Cut the fennel bulb in half, top to bottom.
 There’s a hard core in there.
 Cut that out with a sharp knife.
 I used my serrated bread knife.